TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 an application class, depending on several context-dependant constraints.

-Each application class registers request handlers to run a certain request type (e.g. eID or TSFE-logic, or AJAX requests in the Backend).
+Each application class registers request handlers to run a certain request type (e.g. eID or TSFE-logic, or Ajax requests in the Backend).
 Each application is handed over the class loader provided by Composer.

 Applications